paulscherrerinstitute/gitutils/Readme.md

 [Detailed readthedocs documentation](https://gitutils.readthedocs.io/en/latest/index.html)

 ## GIT Credentials
 Gitutils authenticates on the git server using the OAuth2 protocol.
-If the token is non existant or not valid, gitutils will request username and password and store the token in a file located on the user's home directory (`~/.gitutils_token`).
+If the token is non existent or not valid, gitutils will request username and password and store the token in a file located on the user's home directory (`~/.gitutils_token`).
 The user will not be requested for username nor password until the saved token is not valid anymore.

 # Contact / Questions
 Questions or problems: Leonardo Hax Damiani - leonardo.hax@psi.ch